The History Of TCF

 6. On 21st April 2013 we moved our Sunday morning venue to Dawley House, having held our meetings at the Phoenix School for the previous 16 years.
 We have been very blessed by God since this move and His Spirit has been working more noticeably and powerfully up to the present day.

-7. From the summer of 2013, we have received apostolic oversight from Terry Hotchkiss (Barnabas Community Church).
-We are one of 5 ChristCentral Churches (part of Newfrontiers) in Shropshire, overseen by Terry.
+7. From the summer of 2013, we have received apostolic oversight from Terry Hotchkiss (Barnabas Community Church) and Nick Priggis (Hope Church, Shrewsbury).
+We are one of 5 ChristCentral Churches (part of Newfrontiers) in Shropshire.

-8. In September 2013 we launched our fortnightly Coffee mornings (Saturdays from 11.00am to 1.00pm).
+8. In September 2013 we launched our fortnightly Drop-in Coffee mornings (Saturdays from 11.00am to 1.00pm).
 We serve free tea, coffee and home-made cakes as well as providing simple activities for young children.
 This has been a real blessing to us as we have met many from the local community.
-The coffee mornings continue into 2017.
+The coffee mornings continued until the 'lockdown' in March 2020, though we plan to re-start them when permitted to do so.
+Since 2017 we have become involved in helping the Restroom Fellowship for local mainly elderly people, especially helping to run their weekly worship service.

-9. As at December 2016, our congregation size is about 35, which includes youth and children.
-In the last few years we have said goodbye to some lovely people as God has called them to move on.
-We do, however, enjoy God's presence as we meet as we have increasingly become more united as a church.
+9. Currently, our congregation size is about 35, which includes children.
+We enjoy God's presence as we meet as we have increasingly become more united as a church.
 We have had the privilege of seeing a number of people healed of various conditions and others who have committed their lives to Jesus for the first time.
 We also continue to enjoy new people visiting us.
 Over the last 5 years, we have stepped up the prayer life of the church - and this continues to the present day.
 We see that prayer combined with the unity of the church leads to an increase in the work of the Holy Spirit.
 As part of the work of the Holy Spirit, we have recently determined to preach the gospel of Jesus Christ at each of our Sunday meetings.